veaos/veaos/README.md

 ## About The Project

-**Veaos** is a Q&A/knowledge base platform written in MERN stack (MongoDB, Express.js, React, and Node.js) The motivation of this project is to give organizations the ability to set up their own Q&A and knowledge platform for the employees, so they can share knowledge between them by asking questions/writing docs, and collect it for future applications.
+**Veaos** is a Q&A/knowledge base platform written in MERN stack (MongoDB, Express.js, React, and Node.js).
+The motivation of this project is to give organizations the ability to set up their own Q&A and knowledge platform for the employees, so they can share knowledge between them by asking questions/writing docs, and collect it for future applications.

-**Veaos** can run everywhere - easily by installing Docker on your target server and following the instructions below
+**Veaos** can run everywhere - easily by installing Docker on your target server and following the instructions below.

 ### Built With